Yang Lan: 2000-present: Sun Media Investment Holdings Ltd

 Over three years however Sun TV accumulated losses of more than HK$200 million ($ million US dollars).
 In June 2003, Yang Lan announced she would be selling a 70% stake in Sun TV to a mainland Chinese media group, and that she would be leaving the business.

 In July 2005, Yang Lan and her husband Bruno Wu donated Sun Media Group's 51% interest to non-profit organization Sun Culture Foundation in Hong Kong.
 Yang also resigned from all management positions, including her role as chairman of Sun Media Group.

 In 2005 she created Her Village, a TV talk show geared toward a Chinese, urban, female audience, which was developed into a multimedia community to empower women.
 She has been firmly committed to promoting cross-cultural communications.

 In 2007, she and Canadian singer Celine Dion announced in Beijing that they would collaborate on founding a jewellery accessories company in China.
 Yang Lan's initial idea of cooperating with Celine Dion was born right after she interviewed the superstar backstage at Dion's Las Vegas show at Caesars Palace hotel-casino in May, where both discovered they share the same birthday.

+In 2025, Yang Lan was reported to hold a controlling stake in DeepGreenX, a digital platform integrating sustainability data with blockchain technology.
+The company, headquartered in Canada, filed for a direct listing on the NYSE to commercialize its innovative approach to real-world asset tokenization and digital trading.
+In October 2025, the company submitted a formal request to withdraw its planned public offering.